FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 ## `FuzzyAutocomplete 2.0`

-This is a Xcode 5 plugin that patches the autocomplete filter to work the same way the **Open Quickly** works.
+This is a Xcode 5+ plugin that patches the autocomplete filter to work the same way the **Open Quickly** works.
 It performs very well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`.

+For Xcode 6 Beta and Swift support check out the `xcode6` branch.

 ![Demo](demo.gif)